 High quality data is critical for quality results.
-To ensure your data is of the highest quality, the SNP Analysis Package provides the most comprehensive set of conventional and state-of-the-art quality assurance tools to ensure your data is of the highest quality.
+To ensure your data is of the highest quality, SVS provides the most comprehensive set of conventional and state-of-the-art quality assurance tools to ensure your data is of the highest quality.
 Here's a sample of what you can do:

-The SVS 7 integrated genome browser offers exceptional flexibility in how you visualize SNP data and present results.
+SVS integrates GenomeBrowse as its visualization engine and offers exceptional flexibility in how you visualize SNP data and present results.
 You can easily compare SNP association results against haplotype, examine linkage disequilibrium, generate cluster plots of allele intensities, create Manhattan plots of whole genome data, and more.
-The genome browser immediately puts your data in genomic context and enables you to link to online databases for further investigation of a region, gene, or marker.
+GenomeBrowse immediately puts your data in genomic context and enables you to link to online databases for further investigation of a region, gene, or marker.
 When you finalize the view you want a number of publication quality formats are available, including scalable vector graphics.

 The core architecture of SVS has been designed to efficiently handle datasets of virtually any size and type on a desktop computer.
 SVS natively supports over 70 different file formats and over 40 export formats to streamline data management, ensuring you spend most of your time on the more important aspects of analysis.

 Real-time spreadsheet manipulation, data editing, and enrichment help eliminate the hassles of working with large-scale, complex data.
 Easily combine multiple sample sets and data of different types, from different arrays, or even platforms.